ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 We suggest using set of all 3 possible program identifiers for import folder name: `author-package@version`.
-Later it can be extended to include hash for version, but having inital set already solves name collisions.
+Later it can be extended to include hash for version, but having the inital set already solves name collisions.

 So, updated imports would look like: